Lloyd Smith

 You are likely to end up with a bad credit score if you don't have a mix of these two types of credit in your portfolio, as it may give the impression that you are unable to keep up with two kinds of payments.

 Every time you apply for new credit, the lender conducts a credit score check.
-The credit inquiry shows up as a hard inquiry on your credit score report and can remain on file for up to two years.
+The credit enquiry shows up as a hard enquiry on your credit report and can remain on file for up to five years under Australian credit reporting rules.

 If you have too many hard inquiries, it can bring your score down as it sends out a signal that you are unable to manage your financial situation well and are in constant need of new debt.